Gilead Australia Fellowship Grants Program

 Image not Found

-Over the last few decades, continued improvements in the understanding of HIV, chronic viral hepatitis, haematological malignancies, solid tumours (especially breast, lung and bladder), and invasive fungal infections have led to the development of significant new treatments, with multiple therapeutic options now available in these disease areas.
+Over the last few decades, continued improvements in the understanding of HIV, chronic viral hepatitis and haematological malignancies have led to the development of significant new treatments, with multiple therapeutic options now available in these disease areas.
 As a result, many patients are living longer and have an improved quality of life.

 However, while much research at a basic science and clinical trial level is focused on drug discovery and evaluation, Gilead recognises that a key part of improving patient care in real terms is the development of approaches to diagnosis, treatment and education at a local practice level.
 Learnings from successful initiatives can be applied to other communities and/or replicated in other parts of the country, to provide practical solutions to current challenges across these specific therapy areas.